A young man's strange erotic journey around the globe

-A driver slows down to check out police activity.
-Dhaka, Bangladesh is known as the “Rickshaw Capital of the World” and approximately 400,000 of these cycle rickshaws operate on the streets of the capital daily.
+Dhaka, Bangladesh, is known as the “Rickshaw Capital of the World.”
+Approximately 400,000 of these cycle rickshaws operate on the streets of the capital daily.

-As much as all these guys wanted to give me a ride to earn some of that white man cash, I ended up taking the auto rickshaw shown in the background of the picture.
+As much as all these guys wanted to give me a several-mile ride down to Old Dhaka to earn themselves some US dollars, it seemed to me like it’d have been a tedious journey so I ended up taking the auto rickshaw shown in the background of the photo here

 View of the driver from inside the dog cage of an auto rickshaw as we made our way south to the Old Dhaka neighborhood.

 Arrival to Old Dhaka along the Buriganga River

 A close-up of the water taxi driver in the center of the photo previous

 Two local dudes who agreed to show me and my Canadian buddy, Nabeel, the area around the Buriganga